 Calibration intervals and standards

 Measuring equipment must be calibrated both before use and at specific intervals.
 If a piece of measuring equipment has been recently purchased the organization can sometimes rely on a calibration certificate provided by the manufacturer to satisfy these requirements.
-Other times, measuring equipment is installed on-site by the manufacturer or distributor and is calibrated at that time.
+Other times, measuring equipment is installed on-site by the manufacturer or distributor and is calibrated at that time (this is common for CMMs and optical tools).

 The intervals for calibration will also be determined by the organization, but they cannot get too liberal with the length of calibration intervals.
 Not only will calibrating a piece of equipment every five years not prove reliable, but it also means that a significantly larger amount of product is at risk.
 In general, companies should rely on the calibration interval specified by the equipment manufacturer if possible.